MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/submissions-admin.md

 In Microsoft 365 organizations with Exchange Online mailboxes, admins can use the **Submissions** page in the Microsoft 365 Defender portal to submit messages, URLs, and attachments to Microsoft for analysis.
 There are two basic types of admin submissions:

-- **Admin-originated submissions**: Admins identify and report messages, attachments, or URLs (entities) by selecting ::image type="icon" source="../../media/m365-cc-sc-create-icon.png" border="false"::: **Submit to Microsoft for analysis** from the tabs on the **Submissions** page as described in the [Admin-originated submissions](#admin-originated-submissions) section.
+- **Admin-originated submissions**: Admins identify and report messages, attachments, or URLs (entities) by selecting :::image type="icon" source="../../media/m365-cc-sc-create-icon.png" border="false"::: **Submit to Microsoft for analysis** from the tabs on the **Submissions** page as described in the [Admin-originated submissions](#admin-originated-submissions) section.

   After the admin reports the entity, an entry appears on the corresponding tab on the **Submissions** page (anywhere except the **User reported** tab).

-- **Admin submission of user reported messages**: The built-in [user reporting experience](submissions-user-reported-messages-custom-mailbox.md) is turned on and configured (using Microsoft reporting tools or supported third-party reporting tools), and the reported messages are delivered only to the reporting mailbox, not to Microsoft.
+- **Admin submission of user reported messages**: The built-in [user reporting experience](submissions-user-reported-messages-custom-mailbox.md) is turned on and configured, and the reported messages are delivered only to the reporting mailbox, not to Microsoft.
 The user reported messages appear on the **User reported** tab on the **Submissions** page, and admins submit the messages to Microsoft from the **User reported** tab.

-  After the admin submits the message, an entry is also created on the corresponding tab on the **Submissions** page (for example, the **Emails** tab).
+  After an admin submits the message, an entry is also created on the corresponding tab on the **Submissions** page (for example, the **Emails** tab).
 These types of admin submissions are described in the [Admin options for user reported messages](#admin-options-for-user-reported-messages) section.

 When admins submit email messages for analysis, Microsoft does the following checks: